-- Update on Indian politics, economy and pace of reforms - Problems and promises of fast-growing India and how it might reach its full potential - How is technology and digitalisation transforming India? - The Indian consumer: how demographics is driving economic - Indian financial markets: A bull market ahead?
+- Problems and promises of fast-growing India and how it might reach its full potential - How is technology and digitalisation transforming India? - The Indian consumer: how demographics is driving economic - Indian financial markets: A bull market ahead?
 Drivers and risks - Is India being transformed?